Troublesome Topic: HOW FAR ON THE SLIDING SCALE SHOULD WE GO?

 How much of Ancient Near Eastern culture and religion we should accept as relevant to the Bible?

-The main problem I have with Michael Heiser is not that he points out connections to aspects of the languages and religions of other nations, but the extent to which he does this.
-While it is hard to know exactly where to position oneself on that sliding scale, I am absolutely sure that both extremes are wrong, and Heiser is definitely on one extreme.
+The main problem I have with Michael Heiser is not that he pointed out connections to aspects of the languages and religions of other nations, but the extent to which he didthis.
+While it is hard to know exactly where to position oneself on that sliding scale, I am absolutely sure that both extremes are wrong, and Heiser was definitely on one extreme.

-There are quite a few places in the book Unseen Realm where I agreed with Heiser as I read the book, and there were other places where I strongly disagreed with him regarding the level of pagan influence that he wants to inject into the Bible.
+There are quite a few places in the book Unseen Realm where I agreed with Heiser as I read the book, but there were other places where I strongly disagreed with him regarding the level of pagan influence that he wanted to inject into the Bible.

-He does say on page 373 that the writers of the OT adopted and repurposed material from the literature of other (pagan) cultures.
-But there are other times in the book where he does not see how God repurposed those concepts; instead Heiser uses them the same way the pagan religions used them.
+He admittedon page 373 that the writers of the OT adopted and repurposed material from the literature of other (pagan) cultures.
+But there are other times in the book where he didnot see how God repurposed those concepts; instead Heiser used them the same way the pagan religions used them.

-There are times that Heiser makes an initial statement, and I think, “OK, I don’t have a problem with that so far,” but how he uses it later on causes me grave concern.
-He often sets the stage by saying something that sounds right, and then he comes back to it later and takes a turn with it and ends up in a different place than what it sounded like in the beginning.
-He reminds me of a young man I knew who played on a high school soccer team.
-He was just learning to play the sport.
-In practice or a scrimmage, when the ball came to him, he would turn and kick it into the trees or the weeds beside the practice field.
-The ball went from one teammate to another teammate to another teammate to the woods!
+As I read and reread Unseen Realm, there were times that Heiser made an initial statement, and I thought, “OK, I don’t have a problem with that so far,” but how he used it later caused me grave concern.
+He often set the stage by saying something that sounds right, and then he came back to it later and took a turn with it and ended up in a different place than what it sounded like in the beginning.
+He reminded me of a young man I knew who joined a high school soccer team, never having played the game before.
+In practice or a scrimmage, when the ball came to him, he would kick it into the woods beside the practice field (I never figured out why).
+The ball went from one teammate to another teammate to another teammate then to the woods!
 Heiser did that to me several times in the book Unseen Realm.
 I would be reading along and suddenly find myself in the woods asking, “How did we get here?”

 The next lesson in this series is PROBLEMS WITH THE ENOCHIC INTERPRETATION OF THE NEPHILIM